MarcPhilippeJoly-playground/Procegraphe/README.md

 From source code to graphs

 Note: the accent on "Procégraphe" is not a typo.
-This is written by a mad french guy who thinks strict ASCII is totally out of fashion.
+This is written by a mad french guy who thinks strict USASCII is totally out of fashion.

 ## Usage